choccccy/exegesis-site/src/content/reference/Nysa's Wake.md

-A generation ship helmed by the defunct Antikythera Navigator AI, sent to the gravitational signature of [[the Slumbering Empyrean]] to investigate
+A generation ship helmed by the defunct Antikythera AI, sent to the gravitational signature of [[the Slumbering Empyrean]] to investigate

+---

+---